prateekpandey14/mayaserver/docs/maya_api_server.md

 > OpenEBS has the concept of VSM (Volume Storage Machine) to provide persistent storage.
 Maya API service provides operations w.r.t VSM as a unit.

+Notes:

+- This spec points to a `test` image(s)
+- Use of Maya operator is suggested for production / customer usecases
+- Maya operator simplifies most of these manual steps into automated ones
+- In addition, Maya operator takes care of appropriate release versions

 #### Launch Maya API server as a K8s Pod

 ##### Create the yaml specs for launching Maya API server as a K8s Pod